Our TeachersEnrol Here

 Jess provides invaluable support to the Little Lumsden team, drawing on her formal training and workplace experience as well as practical skills of mothering four children of her own.
 She is effortlessly nurturing, caring, patient and loving with each child and is adored centre-wide.
 Jess works in the middle hours of the day to best support teachers at the busiest periods of children’s meal times and naps, and can be found on occasion supporting staff at Big Lumsden also.

-ECE teacher-in-training at EIT Hawke’s Bay, second-year student
+ECE teacher-in-training at EIT Hawke’s Bay, third-year student

-Nearing the end of her second year of study, Tori is our amazing EIT student who is a natural with preschool children – they are drawn to her lively, sunny disposition.
+Now in her third year of study, Tori is our amazing EIT student who is a natural with preschool children – they are drawn to her lively, sunny disposition.
 Her diligence, youthful enthusiasm and thirst for experience makes her a valued member of the team who can move between the two sides of the centre.
 Tori realises the importance of maximising a child’s first learning years and values the results high-quality early childhood education achieves, making her a perfect fit for our Lumsden ethos.
 A social media guru, Tori effortlessly captures the wonders that occur at Lumsden each day and shares them instantly with families and friends on Instagram.

 ECE teacher-in-training at Te Rito Maioha, first-year student; resource support